Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Method

-where $\text{Unif}(S)$ is the uniform distribution on the unit sphere $S:=\{x \in \bbR^{n-m}: ||x|| = 1\}$, $(\ \cdot\ )_+$ is the ReLU function, and $\alpha$ and $\eta$ are hyperparameters determining the weight of the rank-regularization term and the minimum singular value of $J_{F_\theta}$, respectively.
-Empirically speaking, the Jacobian regularization term obviates degeneracy in the MDF.
-Even if we enforce analytical surjectivity in the Jacobian by structuring $F_\theta$ as the left-inverse of an injective flow \cite{kothari2021trumpets}, $F_\theta$ can still converge towards degeneracy without regularization (Figure \ref{fig:jacobian_reg}).
+Empirically speaking, the two regularization terms obviate degeneracy in the MDF.
+Without regularization, $F_\theta$ will converge towards the zero-function, even if we enforce analytical surjectivity in the Jacobian by structuring $F_\theta$ as the left-inverse of an injective flow \citep{kothari2021trumpets} (Figure \ref{fig:jacobian_reg}, right).
+The unregularized flow sends $\bbE_{x \sim P^*}\left\Vert F_\theta(x)\right\Vert \to 0$ by bringing its singular values arbitrarily close to zero without learning the manifold.
+It effectively becomes numerically non-injective, akin to observed instabilities in bijective flows \citep{cornish2020relaxing,behrmann2021understanding}.